pebreo/pebreo.github.io/endgame/partY-what.md

 * **Emotional Connection:** Another benefit of merging material and social money is an incentive for genuine emtional connections.
 Genuine, pro-social interactions offers something deeply embedded in us: connection, joy, fulfillment, and belonging that goes beyond points in a system.

 * **Infinite growth**
 In a system where pro-social behavior and financial gain are intertwined, helping others earns you credits that translate to real purchasing power.
 Also, it incentizes creation, rather than destruction; giving, rather than keeping, sparking a virtuous cycle.
-Further, a larger population means more producers, consumers, and innovators.
+Furthermore, a larger population means more producers, consumers, and innovators.
 There is no incentive to do anything that would break human connections nor any incentive to stop.p Almost difficult to accept.

 ## TLDR
 A new era in humanity is possible.
 The technology is coming.
 AI & blockchain would be key players.
 Imagine billions working together, their social currency boosting reputation, emotional connection, and even infinte economic and population growth.